Everything you need to know about insurance basics, like coverage types, limits, cost and more.

-We’ll be the first to admit - it can be tricky to decide what to bring.
-That’s why we asked some seasoned globetrotters for their top tips on packing only the essentials.
+Heading overseas for a dream vacation?
+We understand it can be tricky to decide what to bring.
+Depending on what you’re doing and where you’re going there’s so much you “think” you need to bring!
+But we’re here to help.
+We’ve asked some seasoned globetrotters for their top tips on packing only the essentials.
 Here’s what they shared.

-- Copy That.
+Copy important documents.
 It’s also a good idea to leave additional copies of your essential travel documents with a friend back home.
 Bring extra passport photos with you, just in case you lose your passport and need to make an emergency replacement.
-You can keep copies of your passport, rail pass, car rental agreement and prescriptions for eyewear and/or medicine separate from their originals, so you are ready for anything.
+You can keep copies of your passport, rail pass, car rental agreement and prescriptions for eye-wear and/or medicine separate from their originals, so you're ready for anything.

-- Don’t Sweat The Small Stuff.
-Toiletries are inexpensive and easy to to buy when you arrive and leave behind if you don’t want them taking up precious room in your pack.
+Don’t sweat the small stuff.
+Toiletries are inexpensive and easy to buy when you arrive and leave behind if you don’t want them taking up precious room in your pack.
 (More room for your souvenirs!)

 Space conservation.
 Consider using a “packing folder” to help you pack uniformly and save space.
 If you’re taking a longer trip, you may want to use packing cubes or airless bags to compress clothes and get more in your luggage.